yulin6/FishGame-Codebase1/README.md

 ## 2 — The Game Pieces
-In the first assignment we designed and implemented data representations of tiles and boards plus visual representations of fish and penguins.
+In the first assignment we designed and implemented data representations of tiles and boards plus visual representations of fish and penguins (penguins are represent as circles).
 The board representaion now has the following pieces of functionality:
 * creating a board that has holes in specific places and is set up with a minimum number of 1-fish tiles;
 * creating a board that has the same number of fish on every tile and has no holes
 * determining the positions reachable via straight lines from a given position
 * removing a tile from a board; and
 * rendering a the tiles graphically.

-#### GUI & Running in Console
+### GUI & Running in Console
 Main method can take in the inputs for generating the model, the valid sequence of inputs are:
 1. Width - Positive integer.
 2. Height - Positive integer larger than 1.